 This is a contact grill that gives you the ability to grill anything from panini sandwiches to steaks while cooking on both sides.
 The reversible cooking surfaces let you get good grill markets for your steak, but also let you cook pancakes.
 This is a very versatile grill.
 You also get a wide range of temperature control and the ability to set different temperatures on each side of the grill.

 When it comes to products labeled "indoor grill" what you typically find are electric contact grills that can certainly cook, but don't do much for authentic style grilling.
 Granted, you can not get the same flavor on and indoor grill that you would with an outdoor grill, but the Minden Master Range Top Grill gets you pretty close.
 Looking like a dutch oven, this grill fits over the small burner on your stove top with an open bottom.

 This might be one of the more expensive of this style of contact grill, but the construction is excellent.
 This grill works as a panini press, but also folds completely open to give you around 370 square inches of grilling space, making this one of the largest of the indoor electric grills.
-This is a highly versatile unit and if you have not trouble with the nearly $200 price tag I'd suggest buying this unit.
+This is a highly versatile unit and if you have no trouble with the $300 price tag then I'd suggest buying this unit.

 This electric contact grill has a floating hinge that adjusts to the thickness of the food you are grilling.
 While this unit works best as a panini press it is great for many grilling functions.
 While the heat output is not very adjustable you can do a lot with this unit.
 The construction is great and the price at around $80 is very reasonable.
 Around 160 square inches of cooking area.